influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/errors.md

     parent: troubleshooting
 ---

-This page documents parsing errors, their descriptions, and, where applicable, common resolutions.
+This page documents errors, their descriptions, and, where applicable, common resolutions.

 <dt>